We ♥ PrEP, PEP, & DoxyPEP

 How effective is it?

-A research study that enrolled cisgender men who have sex with men and transgender women in San Francisco and Seattle showed that doxyPEP decreased the risk of bacterial STIs by 65%.
+A research study that enrolled cisgender men who have sex with men and transgender women in San Francisco and Seattle showed that doxyPEP decreased the risk of bacterial STIs by an average of 65%.
 However, the efficacy of doxyPEP in this study by the STI and the HIV status of participants.

 *In the studies, the number of syphilis infections was so small they couldn’t make broad statements about its efficacy for everyone.